2014 Annual Conference

 Staging Political Protest: Violence, Contestation, and Creativity, Fuat Gursozlu, Loyola University of Maryland

-“You’ve No Sense of the Place”: An Argument for Protest-Free Space, Jacob Affolter, University of Kentucky
+“You’ve No Sense of the Place”: An Argument for Protest-Free Space, Jacob Affolter, University of Kentucky - Legitimacy and Justice (SU 319)

 Chair: Eric James Helleloid, University of Georgia